filipsPL/autowx2/README.md

 - [x] recording options
 - [x] bash scripts global config file
 - [x] if newdongleShift != '' # WARNING and newdongleShift is numeric:
+- [x] priorities of recordings if the time of recording overlap
+- [x] run recordings on the specified fixed time (for weather fax, for example)